suncoast-devs/cohort-17/week-08/HikeFinder/README.md

 - [x] Configure our StartUp.cs
 - [x] Add Users Table to our Database
 - [x] Create the Sign Up Endpoint
-- [ ] Create the Login Endpoint
+- [x] Create the Login Endpoint
+- [ ] Update the React app to a know about permissions (refine this later)
+  - [ ] Sign up form posting and working
+  - [ ] Store the token somewhere?
+  - [ ] Create a profile page that only a logged user can see
 - [ ] Authorize Tag

--[ ] Update the React app to a know about permissions (refine this later)

 ## Details